 There is essentially no weather-stripping on the edges of most contemporary wooden windows.
 The jamb liners act as weather-stripping by springing to and mating with the wooden surface of the edges of the sash.

 This approach works well when the windows are new, and all surfaces smooth.

-While almost all windows use jamb liners to seal the vertical edges of the sash, they also almost always use "Hollow Bulb" seals for the horizontal applications like at the Meeting Rails, Bottom Rail and Top Rail.
-There is a great deal of competition in the replacement window market and to a great extent it's price driven.
-Therefore, it's critical for manufacturers to minimize their material costs.
-By far the cheapest type of seal is the "Hollow Bulb" since it's the easiest to make.
-Unfortunately, the hollow bulb is also the most prone to "extended memory" wherein the material compresses but after time fails to return to it's original shape, effectively diminishing it's ability to seal properly.
+While almost all windows use jamb liners to seal the vertical edges of the sash, they also almost always use “Hollow Bulb” seals for the horizontal applications like at the Meeting Rails, Bottom Rail and Top Rail.
+There is a great deal of competition in the replacement window market and to a great extent its price driven.
+Therefore, it’s critical for manufacturers to minimize their material costs.
+The cheapest type of seal is the hollow bulb since it’s the easiest to make.
+Unfortunately, the hollow bulb is also the most prone to extended memory wherein the material compresses but after time fails to return to its original shape, effectively diminishing its ability to seal properly.
 Furthermore, there is no insulation factor afforded by the hollow bulb style either.